Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 Many historical PV system failures—including DC arcs, backfeed faults, and fire incidents—have occurred not from a single component fault but from weak points in the full electrical chain.
 Therefore, this circuit should be integrated as part of a coordinated protection scheme that spans from cell level to transformer level, ensuring that interaction with inverter behavior, string layouts, bypass diodes, and grounding methods is fully understood and optimized.

-Addendum:

-Standards Alignment and Regulatory Pressure
+14.1 Standards Alignment and Regulatory Pressure

 This open hardware design addresses critical safety risks in photovoltaic systems by providing local, module-level protection against arc faults, insulation leakage, and backfeed voltage.
 It is intended to support or exceed the safety objectives of current international and UK standards.
 	1. IEC 62548 – PV Array Design Requirements